 Carbonara is an Italian dish from Rome that uses eggs, noodles, cheese to create a silky sauce.
 Pork, or guanciale (pork cheeks), is a traditional ingredient but here we are using anchovies.
 Anchovies are a much healthier option and add a wonderful salty, earthy “umami” flavor.

-This recipe, from Food and Wine, is a fast, simple, healthy pasta dish you can whip-up any night of the week with pantry ingredients you have on hand (except the anchovies, those you’ll most likely have to add to your shopping list).
+This recipe, from Food and Wine, is a fast, simple, healthy pasta dish you can whip-up any night of the week with pantry ingredients you likely have on hand.

 Nutrition Note: Anchovies are one of the highest sources of heart protective omega-3 fatty acids (EPA and DHA).
 Most medical experts and health organizations recommend 250-500 mg of EPA and DHA per day.
 Eating 8 ounces of seafood per week provides an average of 250 mg per day.
 Individuals with coronary heart disease, probably need closer to 1 gram per day.
 Anchovies are salty but when used as the main source of salt in a meal, the sodium level will balance out.

 Omega-3 fatty acid content of seafood